-- A Supports one module inserted into any slot as Single-channel memory configuration. - B Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - Supports three modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.
+- A -Supports one module inserted into either slot, in Single-channel memory configuration. - B -Supports one pair of modules inserted into both slots as one pair of Dual-channel memory configuration.

-1.7.3 Installing a DIMM
+2.5.2 Installing a DDR2 DIMM

-Unplug the power supply before adding or removing DIMMs or other system components.
-Failure to do so can cause severe damage to both the motherboard and the components.
+Make sure to unplug the power supply before adding or removing DIMMs or other system components.
+Failure to do so may cause severe damage to both the motherboard and the components.